Frequently asked questions about tax lien foreclosure cases in the Land Court

 18. What happens after the hearing?

-After the court hears your information and arguments, and those of the plaintiff, the court may issue a finding that may allow you to redeem the property for a particular amount, and may set a time by which you must make the redemption payment.
-The total amount due may include unpaid taxes and water/sewer bills due after the original amount, costs, attorney’s fees, and interest.
-Any attorney’s fees you are required to pay must be reasonable, and the court must consider your ability to pay any legal fees.
+After the court hears from both sides, the court may allow you to redeem the property for a certain amount.
+It may set a deadline for the payment.
+The total amount due may include unpaid taxes and water/sewer bills due after the original amount, costs, reasonable attorney’s fees, and interest.
+The court must consider your ability to pay any legal fees.
 The court’s finding may also set other terms depending on the circumstances of your case, such as a payment plan.

-If the court issues a finding, it will later hold another hearing on whether you have complied with the terms of the finding and redeemed the property.
+If the court issues a finding, it may hold a hearing later about whether you have complied with the terms of the finding and redeemed the property.

 19. What happens if I don’t show up for one of the hearings?